irfanmohammad2010/shop-manager/README.md

 **Running the testcases** :
 Download or clone the maven project, and run the tests.
 A sample basic main program is also provided for testing  [MainClass.java](src/main/java/com/irfan/billboard/main/MainClass.java)

-The main testcase for the source file [OpeningHours.java](src/main/java/com/irfan/billboard/main/OpeningHours.java) is [OpeningHoursTest.java](src/test/java/com/irfan/billboard/main/OpeningHoursTest.java)
+The testcase for the source file [OpeningHours.java](src/main/java/com/irfan/billboard/main/OpeningHours.java) is [OpeningHoursTest.java](src/test/java/com/irfan/billboard/main/OpeningHoursTest.java)